How do you know when you need transcreation instead of translation? Here are six ways to distinguish between the two:

 However, for speakers of American English, brands like Facebook, Virgin America, and Kraft are more likely to be familiar.

-Find out more about how SurveyMonkey went global in this case study.
+Find out more about how SurveyMonkey went global in our Smartling case study.